 B. Cases requiring reprosecution, then, have narrowed to those that were on direct appeal when McGirt issued and in which a defendant has raised a McGirt claim.
 See McGirt, 140 S. Ct. at 2479 ("defendants may choose to finish their state sentences rather than risk reprosecution in federal court where sentences can be graver").
-That is a small set.
-And direct appeal cases are, by definition, more recent, mitigating Oklahoma's concerns about federal or tribal statutes of limitations expiring (regardless of
+That is a small set.9 And direct appeal cases are, by definition, more recent, mitigating Oklahoma's concerns about federal or tribal statutes of limitations expiring (regardless of

-&lt;sup>8 The State has made shorthand arguments in every petition (including the instant petition) but one, Castro-Huerta, No. 21-429, and has instead asked the Court by letter to refer to its Castro-Huerta filing for a full exposition of its arguments.
+8 The State has made shorthand arguments in every petition (including the instant petition) but one, Castro-Huerta, No. 21-429, and has instead asked the Court by letter to refer to its Castro-Huerta filing for a full exposition of its arguments.
 The Nation accordingly cites to that petition throughout.

-&lt;sup>9 The State is regularly filing petitions in this Court from direct appeal decisions in which the OCCA has vacated or dismissed a conviction due to McGirt.
+9 The State is regularly filing petitions in this Court from direct appeal decisions in which the OCCA has vacated or dismissed a conviction due to McGirt.
 Yet for all the State's (uncited) protestations that "hundreds" of direct appeal cases are potentially impacted, see Castro-Huerta Pet.
-22, the State has thus far filed petitions in only thirty-two, and there is no indication in the state court dockets that this number will grow exponentially.
+22, only thirty-three petitions have been docketed as of November 1, and there is no indication in the state court dockets that this number will grow exponentially.
 Compare, e.g., Ramos v.
 Louisiana, 140 S. Ct.
 1390, 1406 (2020) ("hundreds" of direct appeal cases would be impacted).